MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-available-to-promise.md

 ### Create one on-hand change schedule

-An on-hand change schedules is made by submitting a `POST` request to the relevant Inventory Visibility service URL (see the [Submit change schedules, change events, and ATP queries through the API](#api-urls) section).
+An on-hand change schedule is created by submitting a `POST` request to the relevant Inventory Visibility service URL (see the [Submit change schedules, change events, and ATP queries through the API](#api-urls) section).
 You can also submit bulk requests.

-To create an on-hand change schedule, the scheduled date must be between the current date and the end of the current schedule period.
-The format of datetime should be *year-month-day*, for example, "2022-02-01".
-The time format only needs to be accurate to the day.
+An on-hand change schedule can be created only if the scheduled date is between the current date and the end of the current schedule period.
+The datetime format should be *year-month-day* (for example, **2022-02-01**).
+The time format must be accurate only to the day.

 This API creates a single on-hand change schedule.